epccs/Driver/K3/Testing/readme.md

 cd ~/RPUadpt/Bootload
 make fuse
 ... cruft ...
-cd ~/RPUadptRemote
+cd ~/RPUadpt/Remote
 make isp
 ... cruft ...
 ```

 The default bootload address for Host2Remote is '0', which is its own address.
-Load the i2c-debug firmware onto the first MCU board through the RPUftdi.
+Load the i2c-debug firmware onto the first MCU board under the RPUftdi.

 ```
 cd ~RPUno/i2c-debug